-Each class teacher will ensure that their children discuss some of the relevant issues and will use the pupil materials on the 'Think You Know' website for support.
+In addition, each class teacher will ensure that their children discuss some of the relevant issues and will use the pupil materials on the 'Think You Know' website for support.

 KS1 will use the 'Hector' series of animations (in the 5-7 section) and KS2 will use the games and activities within the 8-10 age section.